 Greywater-Safe Products at Soap & Supply

 We have a lot of customers who use a greywater system at their home.
 It’s a smart thing to have here in the high desert where climate change is only making things more arid.
-If you use greywater, it’s important to use soaps that are greywater safe, and we’ve got plenty of options.
+If you use greywater, it’s important to use soaps that are greywater safe.

 What is greywater?